Registrar's functions and powers

 Meetings

-The Registrar is to chair these meetings or authorise another person to do so.
+The Registrar is to chair these meetings or can authorise another person to be the chair.

 Compliance notices